-The main roles and responsibilities of a NED under the Governance Code are set out below.
+The main roles and responsibilities of a non-executive director under the Governance Code are set out below.

-3.1.
+2.1.
 Leadership

-NEDs should constructively challenge and help develop proposals on strategy including:
+Non-executive directors should constructively challenge and help develop proposals on strategy including:

-- a) Scrutinising the performance of management in meeting agreed goals and objectives; - b) Monitoring the reporting of performance; - c) Satisfying themselves on the integrity of financial information; - d) Ensuring financial controls and systems of risk management are robust and defensible; - e) Determining appropriate levels of remuneration of executive directors and exercising oversight of the ELT remuneration; and - f) Playing a primary role in appointing and where necessary, removing executive directors and on succession planning. - 3.1.2.
-Organised by the Chair, NEDs should have meetings without the executives present if needed in order to facilitate a full and frank airing of views.
-NEDs should meet without the Chair present at least annually (and on other occasions deemed appropriate) to appraise the Chair's performance. - 3.1.3.
-NEDs should ensure that any concerns about the running of the Company or course of proposed action are recorded in the Company's Board minutes and, if necessary following resignation, should provide a written statement to the Chair for circulation to the Board.
+- a) Scrutinising the performance of management in meeting agreed goals and objectives; - b) Monitoring the reporting of performance; - c) Satisfying themselves on the integrity of financial information; - d) Ensuring financial controls and systems of risk management are robust and defensible; - e) Determining appropriate levels of remuneration of executive directors; and - f) Playing a primary role in appointing and where necessary, removing executive directors and succession planning. - 2.1.2.
+Non-executive directors should have meetings without the executive directors and should meet without the Chair present at least annually (and on other occasions deemed appropriate) to appraise the Chair's performance. - 2.1.3.
+Non-executive directors should ensure that any concerns about the running of the company or course of proposed action are recorded in the Company's board minutes and, if necessary following resignation, should provide a written statement to the Chair for circulation to the Board.

-3.2.
+2.2.
 Effectiveness

-To ensure that NEDs perform their role effectively:
+To ensure that non-executive directors perform their role effectively:

-- a) NEDs should allocate sufficient time to the Company to discharge their responsibilities effectively and undertake that they will have sufficient time to meet what is expected of them; - NEDs should disclose other significant commitments to the Board before appointment (with a broad indication of the time involved) and should inform the Board of any subsequent changes; - All directors should receive induction on joining the Board and should regularly update and refresh their skills and knowledge; - d) There should be an annual evaluation of all directors, including NEDs; and - e) NEDs, led by the Senior Independent Director (SID), should be responsible for performance evaluation of the Chair, taking into account the views of executive directors.
+- Non-executive directors should allocate sufficient time to the company to discharge their responsibilities effectively and undertake that they will have sufficient time to meet what is expected of them; - b) Non-executive directors should disclose other significant commitments to the Board before appointment (with a broad indication of the time involved) and should inform the board of any subsequent changes; - c) All directors should receive induction on joining the board and should regularly update and refresh their skills and knowledge; - d) There should be an annual evaluation of all directors, including non-executive directors; and - e) Non-executive directors, led by the Senior Independent Director, should be responsible for performance evaluation of the Chair, taking into account the views of executive directors.

-3.3.
-Relations with stakeholders
+2.3.
+Relations with shareholders